Jonglee999/RequirementVIBE-LEE-/docs/WHISPER_MODEL_SETUP.md

 ## Problem

-When deploying to Streamlit Cloud, the first transcription request triggers a download of the Whisper medium model (~1.4GB), which can:
+When deploying to Streamlit Cloud, the first transcription request triggers a download of the Whisper base model (~150MB), which can:
-- Cause timeouts or errors
+- Cause timeouts or errors on slower connections
 - Slow down the first user experience
 - Consume bandwidth unnecessarily